DouniaBK/Welcome-to-Algeria/README.md

 ## Footer

  * Designwise, the footer is minimalistic with a grey color icons for the social media and play text for the copyrights
- * the icon are taken from Fontawesome in the <i> tag
+ * The icons are taken from Fontawesome in the <i> tag
+ * The icons link will open to a new tab for easier navigation

 ## Index